AxsKramer/basic-weather/README.md

 # basic-weather
-shows the temperature of the city and country entered by the user, using the Open Weather API
+Shows the temperature of the city entering the city and country by the user, using the Open Weather API.